Looking for reliable and trustworthy zero-waste shops?

 - Store your shopping bags where you will need them like in the car, folded in your handbag or laptop bag.
 It’s no use buying a few pretty reusable cotton bags, only to leave them behind every time you go shopping!

 - Check the finer details.
 Choose items without tags, strings, or labels.

-- Reuse glass jars and take them with.
-Use coffee jars, mayonnaise pots or pickle jars to refill at a zero-waste shop.
+- Reuse glass jars and take them with you.
+Use coffee jars, mayonnaise pots or pickle jars to refill at a zero waste shop.